stanX19/so-long/README.md

 # so_long

 **so_long** is a small 2D game developed in C using the MiniLibX (MLX) graphics library.

-The player navigates through the map, collecting coins and reaching the exit — while avoiding (or fighting) enemies that can interact with each other.
+The player navigates through the map, collects coins and finds the exit, while avoiding (or fighting) enemies that can interact with each other.

-This project was developed as part of the 42 school curriculum, but I decided to take it further and implemented lots of features!
+This project was developed as part of the 42 school curriculum, but I decided to take it further and implement many features!

 ---